jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       def a_random_number():
           return random.randint(-10, 10)

   and the terminal still shows green.
-I can go as big as the computer will let me, for example
+I can use as big of a range of numbers as the computer can handle, for example

     .. code-block:: python

       def a_random_number():
           return random.randint(-10**100000, 10**100000)

-  still green.
-I keep the range at ``-10, 10``
+  the test is still green though it takes longer to run.
+I change the range back to ``-10, 10``

-* I remove ``test addition`` from the TODO list
+* then remove ``test addition`` from the TODO list

   .. code-block:: python